The Most Beautiful Names of Allah: الْواحِدُ Al-Waahid (The Only One)

 The Unique, The One, The One without a partner.
 He is unique in all aspects, the only one who embodies perfection.
 He has no equal.

-The oneness of Allah (سُبْحَٰنَهُۥ وَتَعَٰلَىٰ) is a central tenet in Islam, known as Tawhid.
-The names “Al-Wahid” and “Al-Ahad” highlight this concept of divine unity.
+The oneness of Allah (The Almighty) (سُبْحَٰنَهُۥ وَتَعَٰلَىٰ) is a central tenet in Islam, known as Tawhid.
+The names "Al-Waahid (The Only One)" and "Al-Ahad (The One)" highlight this concept of divine unity.

-“Al-Wahid” emphasizes the uniqueness and singularity of Allah.
+"Al-Waahid (The Only One)" emphasizes the uniqueness and singularity of Allah (The Almighty).
 It signifies that there is no one like Him, and He is alone in His attributes and qualities.
-“Al-Ahad” underscores the absolute oneness of Allah, indicating that He is indivisible and without any partners or equals.
+"Al-Ahad (The One)" underscores the absolute oneness of Allah (The Almighty), indicating that He is indivisible and without any partners or equals.

 It is mentioned 22 times in the Holy Quran